 Below, you'll find a listing of this property's in-room amenities.

 If you have an important amenity in mind, contact the front desk to verify availability.

 When you aren't participating in hands on learning about the island chain's eco-system, there are several hiking trails leading from the camp, and you can sign up for guided island tours.
 Literally at the end of the road and about as deep in the National Park you get on St. John, travelers who prefer discovering nature on their own will enjoy the snorkeling and trails that are close by.

 We suggest you contact them if you have your heart set on a particular activity.
 To read our complete discussion about the types of recreational opportunities available at Virgin Islands Environmental Resource Station, click here.

 The VIERS kitchen staff serves three meals a day for overnight guests in the dining hall.

-You'll encounter lots of interesting sites and attractions close to VIERS.
-Some of the closest are Par Force Estate Ruins, Reef Bay Sugar Factory Ruins, and .
-If you want to relax and have fun at the same time, like most travelers who visit this area, your vacation just wouldn't be the same without a side trip to the beach.
-One of the nearest beaches is Lameshur Bay, which is located a quarter mile to the south west of this campground.
+Guests will encounter lots of attractions located within a short distance of VIERS.
+Some of the closest attractions are Par Force Estate Ruins and Reef Bay Sugar Factory Ruins.
+If you're like most travelers who are eager to enjoy the Virgin Islands' sunshine, your itinerary would be incomplete without a few hours at the beach.
+One of the nearest beaches is Lameshur Bay, which is located a quarter mile from the campground.

-For our in-depth discussion on what's located near the property, click here.
+For additional information about what else is near the property, click here.